espressif/idf-eclipse-plugin/README.md

 - Select **Link to alternate Location (Linked Folder)**.
 - Click **Browse** and select the `ESP-IDF components` folder.

+It is recommended to always create a new project instead of modifying your current one to avoid unnecessary Git files and error markers created by the indexer for the components folder.
+As both the projects will be in the same workspace, you should be able to search anywhere within your workspace.

 <a name="cmakeproject"></a>
 # CMake Editor